Scott Fetzer Company: History

 In 1978, it bought World Book-Childcraft Intl.
 Co., from Field Enterprises, for $50 million boosting sales to $697 million a year later.
 In 1978, the plastic portion of Quikut was spun off into a new company, Western Enterprises.

 During its time as an independent enterprise, the company was recognized for its consistently high record of return on equity in financial analysis reports; in 1984, it had sales of $695 million and a net income of $40.6 million from 12 subsidiaries, operating 42 plants that employed more than 16,000 people in the U.S. and Canada.
 In 1986, it was acquired by Berkshire Hathaway, a multinational conglomerate holding company headquartered in Omaha, Nebraska.
 In the same year it acquired American Angler, manufacturer of fishing fillet knives and accessories.
 In 1989, Western Enterprises became Western Plastics to focus on manufacturing for the Kirby brand.

 From 1986 to 2002, which is the last year Berkshire reported its Scott Fetzer division's income separately, the company had an average net income of $51.1 million.

 In 2006, its ReadiVac hand held, battery-powered vacuum brand was launched.

 In 2010, Scott Fetzer Company combined three businesses: France Power Solutions, Northland Motor Technology, and Kingston Products to form Scott Fetzer Electric Group, known as SFEG, precision manufacturer of electric motors, power supplies, and transformers, located on the outskirts of Nashville in Fairview, Tennessee.

-In 2015, Campbell Hausfeld was sold to Marmon Group, another subsidiary of Berkshire Hathaway, that operates more than 125 autonomous manufacturing and service businesses in 11 sectors including crane, electrical, food service, industrial, medical, metal, plumbing & refrigeration, retail solutions, transportation, and water technologies.
+In 2015, Campbell Hausfeld was sold to Marmon Group, another subsidiary of Berkshire Hathaway, that operates more than 125 autonomous manufacturing and service businesses in 11 sectors including crane, electrical, food service, industrial, medical, metal, plumbing & refrigeration, transportation, and water technologies.

 In 2017, Douglas Quikut, manufacturer of the Ginsu knives, was rebranded as Ginsu to "refresh the brand."
 In 2018, Scott Fetzer sold Scot Labs to State Industrial Products of Mayfield Heights, Ohio.

+In 2021, Berkshire Hathaway sold Kirby to the Chicago, Illinois based Right Lane Industries, ending its nearly century long history with Scott Fetzer.

+Marmon took over Scott Fetzer in 2024.